acidicneko/karui/README.md

-# Simple C Build (scbuild) Tool
+# Karui: A Simple C Build Tool
+### Formerly known as scbuild

 There are tools like CMake, Ninja, make etc. but they are not as simple, but complex in nature for a relatively simpler project.

-scbuild aims to be easy to use and fast.
+karui aims to be easy to use and fast.
 Note that it is not a replacement for CMake or Ninja, but just a simple build tool for small projects.
 It supports both C and C++.